Important information for COVID-19 Precautions

 If there has been a change in your dental insurance, please let us know.

 - All staff wear masks at all times, whether they are greeting you in reception, or working in the treatment areas.
-We hope that this is a temporary measure because we hate hiding our smiles!

 - We have multiple dispensers for hand sanitizer located throughout the office, and we are happy to share!